 Annual fee: $650

-My take: I hate the “as high as” offers
+My take: Limited-time offers are better than “as high as” offers

 Aaron Hurd